What you need to know to protect yourself from gynecological cancers

 Although not strictly a female cancer, breast cancer is probably one of the most widely recognized among women.
 Mammogram recommendations are constantly evolving, with the most recent being screening mammography to begin at age 40.
 This is simply a guideline.
 Those with BRCA mutations or family history may be told to start earlier.
 Ashkenazic women also have an increased risk of certain cancers and therefore guidelines need to be individualized.
-Breast self exams are not routinely recommended anymore, but it is still imperative to become familiar with what is your norm, with all its lumps and bumps.
+Breast self-exams are not routinely recommended anymore, but it is still imperative to become familiar with what is your norm, with all its lumps and bumps.
 The two sides may feel different and there also may be changes depending on the time of the month as well as with pregnancy or breastfeeding.
 Do not compare yourself to anyone else—compare yourself to you.
-Familiarize yourself with your own breast tissue and report any changes to your healthcare topamax provider.
+Familiarize yourself with your own breast tissue and report any changes to your healthcare provider.

 What else should we be aware of?

 September was National Ovarian Cancer Awareness Month.
 There are no recommended generalized screening tools for ovarian cancer diagnosis in those with average risk.
 The guidelines for those at increased risk are more specific.
-This includes those with BRCA mutations as well as first degree relatives with certain diagnosis.
-In the case of ovarian cancer, a first degree relative is defined as a mother, sister, grandmother, or aunt.
+This includes those with BRCA mutations as well as first-degree relatives with certain diagnoses.
+In the case of ovarian cancer, a first-degree relative is defined as a mother, sister, grandmother, or aunt.
 In those situations, the physician will make appropriate recommendations for screening exams.
 Symptoms of ovarian cancer tend to be vague abdominal complaints.
 It is therefore essential for us to be in touch with our bodies, what is normal, and what is not.
 Each person is an individual and different so it is up to you to inform your physician when something is not functioning in its usual state.